-In LENA at the underground laboratory at CUPP a geo-neutrino rate of roughly 1000/y from the dominant $\bar{\nu}e + p \rightarrow e^+ + n$ inverse beta-decay reaction is expected.
+In LENA at the underground laboratory at CUPP a geoneutrino rate of roughly 1000/y (Hochmuth et al., 2005) from the dominant $\bar{\nu}e + p \rightarrow e^+ + n$ inverse beta-decay reaction is expected.
 The delayed coincidence measurement of the positron and the 2.2 MeV gamma event, following neutron capture on protons in the scintillator provides a very efficient tool to reject background events.
-The threshold energy of 1.8 MeV allows the measurement of geoneutrinos from the Uranium and Thorium series, but not from 40K.
-We calculate for LENA at CUPP a reactor background rate of about 240 events per year in the relevant energy window from 1.8 MeV to 3.2 MeV.
+The threshold energy of 1.8 MeV allows the measurement of geoneutrinos from the Uranium and Thorium series, but not from 40 K. A reactor background rate of about 240 events per year for LENA at CUPP in the relevant energy window from 1.8 MeV to 3.2 MeV has been calculated.

 This background can be subtracted statistically using the information on the entire reactor neutrino spectrum up to $\simeq 8$ MeV.
 As it was shown in KamLAND a serious background source may come from radio impurities.
 There the correlated background from the isotope 210Po is dominating.
 However, with an enhanced radiopurity of the scintillator, the background can be significantly reduced.
-Taking the radio purity levels of the CTF detector, where a 210Po activity of $35 \pm 12/\text{m}^3\text{d}$ in PXE has been observed, this background would be reduced by a factor of about 150 compared to KamLAND and would account to less than 10 events per year in the LENA detector.
-An additional background that imitates the geoneutrino signal is due to 9Li, which is produced by cosmic muons in spallation reactions with $^{12}\mathrm{C}$ and decays in a β -neutron cascade.
-Only a small part of the 9Li decays falls into the energy window which is relevant for geo-neutrinos.
+Taking the radio purity levels of the CTF detector, where a 210 Po activity of $35 \pm 12/\text{m}^3\text{d}$ in PXE has been observed, this background would be reduced by a factor of about 150 compared to KamLAND and would account to less than 10 events per year in the LENA detector.
+An additional background that imitates the geoneutrino signal is due to 9Li, which is produced by cosmic muons in spallation reactions with 12C and decays in a β -neutron cascade.
+Only a small part of the 9Li decays falls into the energy window which is relevant for geoneutrinos.
 KamLAND estimates this background to be 0.30 ± 0.05 (Araki et al., 2005a).
 At CUPP the muon reaction rate would be reduced by a factor $\simeq 10$ due to better shielding and this background rate should be at the negligible level of $\simeq 1$ event per year in LENA.

-From this considerations we follow that LENA would be a very capable detector for measuring geo-neutrinos.
+From this considerations we follow that LENA would be a very capable detector for measuring geoneutrinos.
 Different Earth's models could be tested with great significance.
 The sensitivity of LENA for probing the unorthodox idea of a geo-reactor in the Earth's core was estimated too.
 At the CUPP underground laboratory in Pyhäsalmi the neutrino background with energies up to $\simeq 8$ MeV due to nuclear power plants was calculated to be around 2200 events per year.
-At CUPP a 1 TW geo-reactor in the Earth's core would contribute 210 events per year and could be identified at a statistical level of better than 4σ after only one year of measurement and after 10 years a 4σ sensitivity for 0.3 TW would be reached.
+At CUPP a 2 TW georeactor in the Earth's core would contribute 420 events per year and could be identified at a statistical level of better than 3σ after only one year of measurement.